 In-depth, ongoing engagement with employers is critical for understanding immediate business needs and for long-term business retention and growth.
-We need an intensive approach to business support and engagement to ensure resources are focused, enabling the borough's businesses to grow to their full potential.
+An intensive approach to business support and engagement is required, particularly in our high growth digital/ createch and aerospace sectors, to ensure resources are focused, enabling the borough's businesses to grow to their full potential.